owncloud/android/user_manual/android_app.rst

 To remove an account, click the rubbish bin icon, next to the key icon.
 This will display a confirmation dialog, asking if you want to remove the account.
 If you click "Yes", the account will be removed.
-This action logs both you out of the server and removes your account settings **and** files from your Android device.
+This action logs you out of the server deletes the database with the list of files.
-It *does not* change anything on the server.
+But, any files that were downloaded onto the device at the moment of the removal will still be there afterwards You can find them in the public partition.

 .. figure:: images/android-6.png
    :alt: Top-right menu.